jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 We will split this code into two separate discussions, so we don't miss any important details.

 First, we import `Strategy` from `passport-jwt` and start configuring it.
-The strategy, as with most Passport strategies, requires two arguments; an `StrategyOptions` object that describes how to determine the JWT sent along with the request, and a `verifyCallback` function, which uses the token parsed from the request to retrieve the user from the database.
+The strategy, as with most Passport strategies, requires two arguments; a `StrategyOptions` object that describes how to retrieve the JWT from the request, and a `verifyCallback` function, which uses the token parsed from the request to retrieve the user from the database.

 Note that on line 13, we have used an environment variable for `secretOrKey`.
 This is used to verify the tokens signature.
-The JWT can be of any value.
+The secret can be of any value.
 Open your `.env` file and make the following changes;

 ```diff
 BASE_API_URL=/api